psf/requests/docs/index.rst

 Requests is an :ref:`ISC Licensed <isc>` HTTP library, written in Python, for human beings.

-Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
-Python's builtin **urllib2** module provides most of the HTTP capabilities you should need, but the api is thoroughly **broken**.
+Python's standard **urllib2** module provides most of the HTTP capabilities you need, but the API is thoroughly **broken**.
+It was built for a different time — and a different web.
 It requires an *enormous* amount of work (even method overrides) to perform the simplest of tasks.

 Things shouldn’t be this way.
 Not in Python.